polyurichard/lectures/OOD/oo.md

 }
 ```

 **Methods**: Methods define the behavior of an object, detailing what the object can do.
-In the `Player` class, methods like `increaseScore` alter the object's state or interact with other objects.
+- In the `Player` class, methods like `increaseScore` alter the object's state or interact with other objects.
+- **Setter Methods**: These methods are used to modify the state of an object.
+E.g. The *setName(String name)* method in the Player class is a setter method that allows you to change the player's name.
+- **Getter Method**: The getter method is used to access the value of a private field.
+In this class, `getName()` is a getter method that returns the value of the name field.
+- The `useWeapon` method is an example of a behavior that a Player object can perform (e.g. allow the Player object to use a weapon)

 ```java
 public class Player {
     private String name;